Steven Haines

 Current Projects

-• The End of the Grotian Era: Safe and Secure Seas for the 21st Century: A monograph tracing the development of ocean governance from the 17th Century to the 21st, arguing that the previous devotion to the 'Freedom of the Seas' (or Mare Liberum), while arguably a sensible and workable arrangement in the past, has now become profoundly inappropriate as a means of ensuring good governance at sea.
+- The End of the Grotian Era: Safe and Secure Seas for the 21st Century: A monograph tracing the development of ocean governance from the 17th Century to the 21st, arguing that the previous devotion to the 'Freedom of the Seas' (or Mare Liberum), while arguably a sensible and workable arrangement in the past, has now become profoundly inappropriate as a means of ensuring good governance at sea.
 The middle of the 20th Century was a major turning point that seems to have signalled the end of one era and the beginnings of another.
 Previous reliance on Mare Liberum as the underpinning principal for Ocean Governance should give way entirely to a new focus on Mare Legitimum (or 'lawful seas').
-(Publication in approximately 2023/24).
-See the Maritime Executive article at In Pursuit of Safe and Secure Seas (maritime-executive.com).
+(Publication in approximately 2025/26).
+See the Maritime Executive In Pursuit of Safe and Secure Seas (maritime-executive.com).

 Research Impact – REF 2021 Case Study (Formally Assessed by the UoA18 Panel as having 4* Impact)

-My Impact Case Study (ICS) was a part of the School of Law and Criminology REF submission (Unit of Assessment 18) for 2021.
-This ICS is devoted to the impact of my work for the Global Coalition to Protect Education from Attack, for which I researched and developed International Guidelines for the Protection of Schools and Universities from Military Use during Armed Conflict.
-Developed in 2012/13, these have now been adopted/endorsed by over a hundred states globally, they are regularly mentioned in UN Security Council and General Assembly debates, and they prompted the UN General Assembly in 2020 to declare the 9 September annually as the UN’s International Day for the Protection of Schools from Attack.
+My Impact Case Study (ICS) was a part of the School of Law and Criminology REF submission (Unit of Assessment 18) for 2021 which resulted in Greenwich being one of only three Law Schools nationally to have Impact assessed as 100% 4* (World Leding).
+This ICS is devoted to the impact of my work for the Global Coalition to Protect Education from Attack, for which I developed International Guidelines for the Protection of Schools and Universities from Military Use during Armed Conflict.
+Developed in 2012/13, these have now been adopted/endorsed by 119 states globally, they are regularly mentioned in UN Security Council and General Assembly debates, and they prompted the UN General Assembly in 2020 to declare the 9 September annually as the UN’s International Day for the Protection of Schools from Attack.
+My full account of the development of the International Guidelines and their impact globally is contained in the following publication:

 For a 2015 recording of an account I gave in Oxford of the development of the Guidelines, go to the following link: Protecting Schools in Conflict: Developing International Guidelines | University of Oxford Podcasts - Audio and Video Lectures